hannah-jj/self_profile_web/_posts/2017-08-12-r3_village_-_react_project.markdown

 ---

 It's been many months since I started at Flatiron.
 One of my dreams was to gain the knowledge to create games for kids (without any ads).
 Through this final project, I have realized this dream!
-Though the games are not at all fancy, but it's a firsr step in a long journey.
+Though the games are not at all fancy, but it's a first step in a long journey.
 Here is how it all came together:

 **Goal**